2017 Prediction: Queen Elizabeth Retires And ‘The Crown’ Season 2 Gives Her A Nod

 New Year’s predictions for 2017 are beginning to pop up in the media, but can anyone safely predict Queen Elizabeth will retire in 2017 and, perhaps, get a subtle farewell from the Netflix series based on her life called The Crown?

 There is a chance that, due to her age, Queen Elizabeth will consider retiring in 2017 because she is already slowly going through that process anyway.
-In addition, it will be interesting for fans to see if The Crown will do something unexpected; such as give a nod to Queen Elizabeth in an upcoming episode if she does in fact announce she will retire in 2017.
+In addition, it will be interesting for fans to see if The Crown will do something unexpected; such as give a nod to Queen Elizabeth in an upcoming episode if she does, in fact, announce she will retire in 2017.

-After all, when People interviewed Peter Morgan about what to expect from season 2 of The Crown, he stated that this would be the 1957 to 1964 period of Queen Elizabeth’s life after being crowned in 1953.
+After all, when People interviewed Peter Morgan about what to expect from Season 2 of The Crown, he stated that this would be the 1957 to 1964 period of Queen Elizabeth’s life after being crowned in 1953.

-Since The Crown will be portraying in season 2 the beginning of Queen Elizabeth’s role as a royal, The Crown could have opportunities to work into the script foreshadowing about her eventual retirement.
+Since The Crown will be portraying in Season 2 the beginning of Queen Elizabeth’s role as a royal, The Crown could have opportunities to work into the script the foreshadowing about her eventual retirement.

 Of course, the other big news about Queen Elizabeth besides her eye candy Christmas display of the royal family was that Queen Elizabeth, ill with a lung issue, might finally be too old to rule the country.